History

 HI 103: World Civilizations I

-Credits 3A survey course that investigates the great movements of history from ancient times to A.D.
+Credits 3This is a survey course that investigates the great movements of history from ancient times to A.D.
 1650.

 HI 104: World Civilizations II

-Credits 3A survey course that investigates the great movements of history from the era of A.D.
+Credits 3This is a survey course that investigates the great movements of history from the era of A.D.
 1650 to the present time.

 HI 211: United States History I

-Credits 3A survey of modernizing, pluralist American society and America in the international community, 1607 to 1877.
+Credits 3This course is a survey of modernizing, pluralist American society and America in the international community, 1607 to 1877.

 HI 212: United States History II

-Credits 3A survey of modernizing, pluralist American society and America in the international community, 1877 to the present.
+Credits 3This course is a survey of modernizing, pluralist American society and America in the international community, 1877 to the present.

 HI 265: Minorities in America

-Credits 3An examination of the struggles and contributions of women and such minorities as African-Americans, Native Americans, Hispanics, and Asians in the United States.
+Credits 3This course examines the struggles and contributions of women and such minorities as African Americans, Native Americans, Hispanics, and Asians in the United States.

 HI 267: African American History I

-Credits 3A survey of African American history, with an emphasis on the origins of the ancient kingdoms of Egypt, Kush, Meroe, Axum, and West Africa and including the slave trade, slavery, the beginnings of black culture in the North and South, slave resistance and rebellions, and sectional differences.
-Northern free blacks will be studied along with the Civil War and the Reconstruction period of 1868.
+Credits 3This course is a survey of African American history, with an emphasis on the origins of the ancient kingdoms of Egypt, Kush, Meroe, Axum, and West Africa and including the slave trade, slavery, the beginnings of Black culture in the North and South, slave resistance and rebellions, and sectional differences.
+Northern free Black people will be studied along with the Civil War and the Reconstruction period of 1868.

 HI 268: African American History II

-Credits 3A survey of the problems and experiences of African Americans from the period of Reconstruction in 1868 to 1877, with an emphasis on the inner dynamics of the black community and the sociopolitical efforts of the black community to the present.
-The relationship of blacks to the wider society will be studied with the internal migration of African Americans, and the political impact of cultural exhibitions.
+Credits 3This survey course examines the problems and experiences of African Americans from the period of Reconstruction in 1868 to 1877, with an emphasis on the inner dynamics of the Black community and the sociopolitical efforts of the Black community to the present.
+The relationship of Black people to the wider society will be studied with the internal migration of African Americans, and the political impact of cultural exhibitions.

 HI 314: History of the Seventh-day Adventist Church

-Credits 3A survey course of the rise and progress of the Seventh-day Adventist Church.
+Credits 3This survey course explores the rise and progress of the Seventh-day Adventist Church.

 HI 318: Latin American History

-Credits 3A survey of the history of Latin America.
+Credits 3This is a survey course that examines the history of Latin America.
 Emphasis is placed on the diversity of people and cultures of the regions, and how major historical events, both past and very recent, have shaped the everyday lives of the people who lived there and who still do today.

 HI 319: Colonial Latin America